-- Students are able to (1) For Part 1 of this unit, students must be able to explain principles of basic audiological assessment of adults, including otoscopy, audiometry, tuning fork testing, tympanometry, history taking, otoacoustic emissions testing, basic evoked response testing, and speech testing; (2) competently complete a full audiological assessment on adult patients including obtaining an appropriate history, otoscopy, impedance testing, pure tone audiometry, speech audiometry and provide appropriate feedback and management strategies to the patient; and (3) integrate audiological test results and write audiological reports, and make appropriate recommendations for further action.
+Students are able to (1) For Part 1 of this unit, students must be able to explain principles of basic audiological assessment of adults, including otoscopy, audiometry, tuning fork testing, tympanometry, history taking, otoacoustic emissions testing, basic evoked response testing, and speech testing; (2) competently complete a full audiological assessment on adult patients including obtaining an appropriate history, otoscopy, impedance testing, pure tone audiometry, speech audiometry and provide appropriate feedback and management strategies to the patient; and (3) integrate audiological test results and write audiological reports, and make appropriate recommendations for further action.

-- Indicative assessments in this unit are as follows: (1) a theory examination; (2) continuous assessment through completion of clinical simulations and examinations; and (3) continuous assessment through submission of clinical diaries and/or case studies.
+Indicative assessments in this unit are as follows: (1) a theory examination; (2) continuous assessment through completion of clinical simulations and examinations; and (3) continuous assessment through submission of clinical diaries and/or case studies.
 Further information is available in the unit outline.

 - Unit Coordinator(s)